Braised Lamb in Red Wine

 This braised lamb will keep in the fridge for 5 to 6 days.
 It can also be frozen for up to a month.

-You can make this as a lamb pot pie topped with biscuits and bake it.
-You can also serve this as individual pot pies topped with a biscuit or crumble.
+You can make this as a lamb pot pie, topped with biscuits, and bake it.
+You can also serve it as individual pot pies topped with a biscuit or crumble.

-If you prefer to make a lamb stew without red wine, you can use this recipe for slow-cooked lamb with creamy polenta.
+If you prefer to make a lamb stew without red wine, try this recipe for slow-cooked lamb with creamy polenta.

 Braised Lamb in Red Wine